nnail0/HPC_Anomaly_Data_Generation/README.md

     - [LDMS Quick Start](https://ovis-hpc.readthedocs.io/projects/ldms/en/latest/intro/quick-start.html)
     - [LDMS Tutorial Slides](https://sites.google.com/view/ldmscon2024/tutorials/tutorial-slides)

+The data generation scripts in this project use the configuration files in the conf directory for the ldms daemons.
+The parameters in those configuration files may need to be adjusted depending on the system.

 ### HPAS (HPC Performance Anomaly Suite)

 HPAS contains anomalies that can be executed while an application runs to simulate anomalous behavior.
 This project gathers data while an application runs alongside one or more anomalies to see how they affect the system metrics.
 This project only uses "cpuoccupy", "memleak", and "cachecopy", but could be adapted to use others.
 Here are some resources for using HPAS: